|

 Club Swing released their second full-length album Sacré

 in Dec 2004.
-It features many original compositions as well as some hand
+It featured mostly original compositions as well as some hand

 2007 was a huge year as it was time to celebrate the band's 10th birthday!